Day trips from Wellington

 Stop off in Greytown, awarded as one of New Zealand’s Most Beautiful Small Towns, and known for great food, sophisticated shopping and cute cottages.
 Pop your head into the small boutique shops and snatch up some chocolate from Schoc Chocolate.

-Next up on your travels is Caterton’s very own Clareville Bakery who has multiple awards for their outstanding food.
+Next up on your travels is Carterton’s very own Clareville Bakery who has multiple awards for their outstanding food.
 You can’t go all this way without adding one of these treats to your picnic basket.

 Arrive at Castle point, one of New Zealand’s most loved and visually dramatic beaches, and stroll to the Lighthouse imagining life as a lighthouse keeper.
 Look out for shell fossils in the limestone reef while walking back down.